nezbut/simple-telegram-bot/README.md

 # My Telegram Remote Messenger Bot

-Allows you to communicate with all the people who wrote to him.
+Allows you to communicate remotely via the console with all the people who wrote to him.